Splynter-Security/Threat-Modeling-GitBook/notations/archimate/risk-and-security-overlay.md

 ***TODO: Add picture of the various kinds of threats***

+### Asset at risk
+Anything (tangible or intangible) capable of being owned or controlled to produce value can be referred to as an **asset at risk**.
+In cyber security contexts, this can an data, device, or other component of the environment that supports information-related activities.
+Mapping assets can be done with most or a combination of core elements in the ArchiMate specification.

 ### Vulnerability
 A **vulnerability** within cyber security contexts can be defined as a weakness that allows an attacker to threaten the value of an asset.
 An assessment can be used to model these, however one does not typically want to model vulnerabilities themselves.
 In an architectural model, known vulnerabilities should be scarce.
 The focus should lie on threats.

+***TODO: Add picture of a vulnerability and asset at risk***

 ### Domain
 A **domain** is a set of related entities that share one or more characteristics and defines the semantic of a specific field.
 A couple of specific domains will be defined further down.
 Domains can be mapped to the ArchiMate grouping element.